Running effective meetings is easy with these 9 simple steps that move your campaign forward without wasting time or money.

 Write your meeting summary as soon as possible after the meeting.
 This ensures you capture the detail while it is fresh in your memory and removes the stress of having yet another uncompleted task on your list.

 That’s it.
-You are now officially a meeting hero.
+Put these steps into practice and you will be a meeting superhero.
 Your campaign and the environment you work so hard to protect thanks you.
-And you know what, your meeting attendees also thank you for making good use of their time.
+And you know what, your meeting attendees will also thank you for making good use of their time.